 Physics Laboratory (JHU/APL).
 Through jointly sponsored research (in collaboration with the private sector), IACD defines a framework—including reference architectures,

 draft specifications for interoperability, use cases, and implementation examples—to adopt this extensible, adaptive approach to cybersecurity operations.

 Our goal is to dramatically change the timeline and effectiveness of cyber defense via integration, automation, and information sharing.

-Our Approach is to rapidly and iteratively implement a series of reference implementations, each exploring specific use cases in order to:
+Our approach is to rapidly and iteratively execute a series of reference implementations, each exploring specific use cases in order to: